 People can be surprisingly intolerant of those they see as different.
 The same suspicion and hostility against people of other races, religions and cultures can also be directed at those with disabilities that are perceived as illegitimate.

 Without funding for research, the understanding of the illnesses will not improve.
 Research is needed to dispel the controversy.
-But the people who decide on what research to fund tend to avoid funding controversial projects in case that might harm their reputation.
+But the people who decide on what research to fund tend to avoid funding controversial projects – as Scientific American says, they are “allergic to risky ideas” (Ioannidis, 2018).
 And if “everybody” thinks it’s “all in their head” anyway, why waste money?

 There are plenty of a worthy research projects in fields that are not controversial, so why take a chance?
 It is easy to think that way.
 Painting an illness as illegitimate inhibits funding for research to demonstrate that it is in fact legit.

 Medical insurance and disability

 People with controversial illnesses have great difficulty getting insurance to pay for medical expenses, and qualify for disability payments.
 They may find themselves with no income and unable to afford any health care.